Sepsis and Pressure Ulcers (Pressure Injuries)

 Pressure ulcers can be deceiving.
 Sometimes a sore doesn’t look bad.
 It may be quite small in diameter.
 Unfortunately, pressure ulcers can be much deeper than it looks from the surface.
 This is why pressure ulcers should be seen by a doctor or nurse practitioner when they are noticed.

 The only way to prevent pressure sores is to ensure there is no or little pressure on specific parts of the body for prolonged periods.
 This means if someone is confined to bed, they must be turned and positioned regularly if they cannot do it themselves.
 People who use wheelchairs for mobility should shift their position at least every 15 minutes.
-Special seating cushions can also help alleviate pressure, but they are not a replacement for frequent repositioning.
+Special seating cushions can also help ease pressure, but they are not a replacement for frequent repositioning.

 Skin should be kept as clean and dry as possible.
 Wash with a mild soap and warm (not hot) water.
 Dry with a patting motion, rather than rubbing.
 Rubbing can irritate the skin.
 Using lotion on your skin also keeps it from drying out, which can help reduce irritation as well.